North Carolina EBT Deposit Schedule for 2025

 County Processing Backlogs

-Delays can often be traced back to your local county DSS office.
-Some county offices have reported significant backlogs due to staff shortages and the extensive training required for new workers, which slows down the approval and release of benefits.
+Some county DSS offices in North Carolina have reported significant backlogs due to staff shortages and lengthy training for new workers.
+These internal delays can slow down the approval and release of benefits, pushing payments past the established SNAP payment dates.

 Post-Pandemic Recertification Surge

-The end of pandemic-era waivers reinstated standard interview and paperwork requirements for EBT benefits.
-This change led to a massive wave of new and renewal applications that overwhelmed the capacity of county staff, causing delays in benefit issuance.
+The end of COVID-19 waivers reinstated interview and paperwork requirements for all recipients.
+This created a massive wave of new and renewal applications that overwhelmed staff capacity in some counties, delaying benefit issuance beyond the typical SNAP deposit dates.

 Do EBT Benefits Expire or Roll Over?

-In North Carolina, any unused Food and Nutrition Services (FNS) or Work First cash assistance funds automatically carry over to the next month.
-Your balance will continue to accumulate as long as your account remains active, giving you flexibility in how you use your benefits over time.
+In North Carolina, your unused Food and Nutrition Services (FNS) and Work First cash assistance benefits automatically roll over to the next month.
+This automatic carryover is independent of the regular EBT deposit dates, allowing your balance to accumulate over time.

 Get 1-3% cash back on groceries and track your EBT balance